Menu Close

 29. Staying put can also be done in Tallinn

-There are of course plenty of different hotels in Tallinn.
+There are of course lots of different hotels in Tallinn.
 We have stayed at two of them and we liked both, but in slightly different ways.
-Hilton Tallinn Park is the hotel for those looking for a modern and exclusive hotel with a great breakfast buffet, gym, spa and a large casino.
+Hilton Tallinn Park is the hotel for those who are looking for a modern and exclusive hotel with a large delicious breakfast buffet, gym, spa and a large casino.

-We were happy with the comfortable beds, WiFi worked great and higher up in the hotel you have really good views.
+We were pleased with the comfortable beds, WiFi worked great and higher up in the hotel you have really good views.
 The Hilton is located at Fr.
-R. Kreutzwaldi 23, 10147 in Tallinn.
+R. Kreutzwaldi 23.

 Tallinn